gangsta-techie/terraform-associate-notes/practise_questions/questions.md

-# Terraform Associate — Practice Questions (Extended)
+# Terraform Associate — Practice Questions

 This file contains 100 multiple-choice questions (MCQs) with options and answers to help revision for the HashiCorp Certified: Terraform Associate (004) exam.